Travancore: Etymology

 The kingdom takes its name from Thiruvithamcode in the present-day Kanyakumari district of Tamil Nadu.

 The region had many small independent kingdoms.
-Later, at the peak of the Chera-Chola-Pandya, this region became part of the Chera Kingdom (except for the Ay kingdom, which always remained independent).
+Later, at the peak of the Chera-Chola-Pandya rule, this region became part of the Chera Kingdom (except for the Ay kingdom, which always remained independent).
 When the region was part of the Chera empire, it was still known as Thiruvazhumkode.
 It was contracted to Thiruvankode, and anglicised by the English to Travancore.

-In the course of time, the Ay kingdom, part of the Chera empire, which ruled the Thiruvazhumkode area, became independent, and the land was called Aayi Desam or Aayi Rajyam, meaning 'Aayi territory'.
-The Aayis controlled the land from the present-day Kollam district in the north, through the Thiruvananthapuram district, all of Kerala, to the Kanyakumari district.
+In the course of time, the Ay clan, part of the Chera empire, which ruled the Thiruvazhumkode area, became an independent kingdom, and the land was called Aayi Desam or Aayi Rajyam, meaning 'Aayi territory'.
+The Aayis controlled the land from the present-day Kollam district in the north, through Thiruvananthapuram district to Kanyakumari district in the south.
 There were two capitals, the major one at Kollam (Venad Swaroopam or Desinganadu) and a subsidiary one at Thrippapur (Thrippapur Swaroopam or Nanjinad).
 The kingdom was thus also called Venad.
-Kings of Venad had, built residential palaces in Thiruvithamcode and Kalkulam.
+Kings of Venad had built residential palaces in Thiruvithamcode and Kalkulam.
 Thiruvithamcode became the capital of the Thrippapur Swaroopam, and the country was referred to as Thiruvithamcode by Europeans even after the capital had been moved in 1601 to Padmanabhapuram, near Kalkulam.

 The Chera empire had dissolved by around 1100 and thereafter the territory comprised numerous small kingdoms until the time of Marthanda Varma who, as king of Venad from 1729, employed brutal methods to unify them.
-During his reign, Thiruvithamcode or Travancore became the official name.
+During his reign, Thiruvithamkoor (anglicised as Travancore) became the official name.

 Geography

-The Kingdom of Travancore was located at the extreme southern tip of the Indian subcontinent.
+The kingdom of Travancore was located at the extreme southern tip of the Indian subcontinent.
 Geographically, Travancore was divided into three climatically distinct regions: the eastern highlands (rugged and cool mountainous terrain), the central midlands (rolling hills), and the western lowlands (coastal plains).